Rollins College: Rollins Museum of Art

 The Cornell Fine Arts Museum is located on school grounds and contains works of art and objects from antiquity to the 21st century.
-The museum was built instead of what would have been the Ackland Art Museum at Rollins; millionaire and amateur art collector William Hayes Ackland (1855-1940) wanted to leave his fortune to a Southern university for an art museum and narrowed his choices to Duke University, the University of North Carolina at Chapel Hill, and Rollins, in that order.
+The museum was built instead of what would have been the Ackland Art Museum at Rollins; millionaire and amateur art collector William Hayes Ackland (1855-1940).
 After Ackland's death, Duke refused the request, and UNC and Rollins, excised from Ackland's final will, both brought suit to locate Ackland's museum on their campuses.
-In a case that went to the United States Supreme Court, Ackland's trustees sided with UNC, but a lower court ruled for Rollins; a higher court finally granted the bequest to UNC.
-Rollins was represented in the case by former U.S. attorney general Homer Cummings.
+The case went to the United States Supreme Court, with Rollins being represented by former U.S. attorney general Homer Cummings.

 Annie Russell Theatre

 The Annie Russell Theatre is a historic theater in Winter Park, Florida, located on the premises of Rollins College.
-The theatre was named after the English-born actress Annie Russell in 1931, who taught at Rollins until she died of lung disease in 1936.
+The theatre was named in 1931 after actress Annie Russell, who taught at Rollins.
 It was designed by the architect Richard Kiehnel of Kiehnel and Elliott.
-In October 1998, it was added to the National Register of Historic Places.
+In 1998, it was added to the National Register of Historic Places.